ludo237/laravel-traits/CONTRIBUTING.md

 Contributions are welcome and will be fully credited.

-Contributins are accepted via Merge Requests on [the official repository on Gitlab](https://gitlab.com/ludo237/laravel-eoquent-traits)
+Contributing are accepted via Merge Requests on [the official repository on Gitlab](https://gitlab.com/ludo237/laravel-eoquent-traits)

 ## Things you could do